julialaterza/finalproject/README_Minimum_Viable_Analysis.md

 3) Select best model using likelihood ratio test and AICs

 ## Steps taken in achieving goals:
 1) Selected one random phylogenetic tree from multiphylo file with 100 trees (downloaded from http://vertlife.org/) and converted it to newick format.
-Created a txt file with geographic data formatted for BioGeoBEARS
+2) Created a txt file with geographic data formatted for BioGeoBEARS (this data was invented so I could run the analysis.
+For the final project I need to get the actual range data for frogs and extract the biomes to which they belong in ArcMap)
-2) Made R script using the BioGeoBEARS example script as a basis, but included my own data
+3) Made R script using the BioGeoBEARS example script as a basis, but included my own data.
+Ran it on my local computer
+4) Obtained output and saved it to the github repository (output described below)

-3) Created a job file to run R script in Grace
+5) Created a job file to run R script in Grace
-4) Ran job file in Grace
+6) Ran job file in Grace
-5) Downloaded output files
+7) Downloaded output files

 ## Files